-WASHINGTON D.C. – Congressman Scott Tipton (CO-03) legislation to clear roadblocks to build a badly needed fire station in West Fork passed the House with bipartisan support.
+WASHINGTON D.C. – Congressman Scott Tipton’s (CO-03) legislation to clear roadblocks to build a badly needed fire station in West Fork passed the House with bipartisan support.
 The West Fork Fire Station Conveyance Act of 2017 (H.R.
-4609) during a hearing in the House Natural Resources Federal Lands Subcommittee.
-H.R.
-4609 would permit the U.S. Forest Service to transfer 3.61.
+4609) would permit the U.S. Forest Service to transfer 3.61.

 WASHINGTON D.C. – Congressman Scott Tipton (CO-03) released the following statement after the United States, the United Kingdom, and France launched precision strikes against Syrian chemical weapons sites:

 In The News